 Children are not merely our most valuable resource.
-Let's face it, if you have a child or if you love one, he or she is your beating heart worn on your sleeve.
-What they suffer, you suffer ten-fold.
-You want to protect them from every hurt and harm, but know that you can't.
+Let’s face it: If you have a child or if you love one, he or she is your beating heart worn on your sleeve.
+What they suffer, you suffer tenfold.
+You want to protect them from every hurt and harm, but know that you can’t.
 You know that the world is harsh, and while you want to preserve their innocence, you want to prepare them to live the best life they can.
 These are the time-honored responsibilities of a parent or guardian.

-We're all very blessed to be citizens of a great state in a great country, enjoying a high standard of living in a safe, intellectually and culturally stimulating environment.
+We’re all blessed to be citizens of a great state in a great country, enjoying a high standard of living in a safe, intellectually and culturally stimulating environment.
 But sometimes things go wrong.

 Regrettably, despite the passage of New Jersey’s anti-bullying law, big holes remain in terms of holding school boards and educational professionals accountable for school bullying.

 Even more difficult and complicated is “cyberbullying,” in which young people use new technologies, often off school grounds, to harass, humiliate and belittle kids on a mass scale and without any face-to-face accountability.
 In fact, cyberbullying is becoming the method of choice over the physical attacks and intimidation that the culture once understood as the only type of bullying that took place in schools.